docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/Go/checklists/_index.md

 For more information, please visit https://www.meetup.com/pro/docker

 ### Events | Analytics

 - [Create a new event](https://help.meetup.com/hc/en-us/articles/360002881251-Creating-an-event)
 - [Download Attendees List](https://help.meetup.com/hc/en-us/articles/360004373231-How-do-I-download-print-my-event-attendee-list-)
 - [How to email members?](https://help.meetup.com/hc/en-us/articles/360002879371-How-do-I-email-my-members-)
 - [How to enable a waiting list for a Meetup event](https://help.meetup.com/hc/en-us/articles/360003883411-Enable-a-waitlist-for-a-Meetup-event)

 ## Planning an Event Agenda

 - Your event must be posted on your [city’s Chapter page](https://meetup.com/)
 - Try to create event 1 month before the event
-- If you are having issues with your page, do not have a page or need admin permissions please contact William over Docker community Slack or send email to william.quiviger(AT)docker.com
+- If you are having issues with your page, do not have a page or need admin permissions please contact Eva Bojorges over Docker community Slack.
--

 ## Setting up Event Registration Page

 Every Community leader is expected to set up event registration page.
 While building an event registration page, ensure that the below list of information are captured: